Aggregate and Petrographic Laboratory Overview

 Note: the classification of minerals as major and minor is qualitative and based upon only the observed thin sections (two thin sections per sample).

 The APL Laboratory is capable of aggregate preparation and sizing; mechanical and durability testing; and characterization and classification of aggregate types for use in concrete, asphalt, and granular base courses and drainage layers.
-The APL has tools to help troubleshoot performance problems and investigate degradation and distress mechanisms in concrete and other materials used in the transportation infrastructure, working in conjunction with the Chemistry, Concrete, and Asphalt laboratories at TFHRC.
+The APL has tools to help identify performance issues and investigate degradation and distress mechanisms in concrete and other highway materials.

 - Rapid-Air 457 Air-Void Analyzer